ARE YOU WORKING? IF SO, ARE YOU ELIGIBLE FOR DISABILITY BENEFITS?

 Social Security Disability Insurance (SSDI):

-SSDI benefits are for those who have worked and can no longer work at any job due to a medical condition.
-The amount of money you will receive from SSDI benefits every month is based on how much Social Security tax you have paid during your work history.
-To qualify for SSDI, you must have earned enough “work credits” to qualify.
 A work credit is an amount of taxable income.
 You can earn up to 4 work credits per year.
 The amount of work credits you will need will depend on how old you are when you apply.
-If you haven’t earned enough work credits for your age at the time you apply, you will only qualify for Supplemental Security Income benefits.
+If you haven’t earned enough work credits for your age at the time you apply, then you can only apply for Supplemental Security Income benefits.

 Supplemental Security Income (SSI):